raganwald-deprecated/homoiconic/2008-11-12/combinator_chemistry.md

 7. [COMBINATORS VI (sequel)](http://www.mail-archive.com/everything-list@eskimo.com/msg05958.html)
 8. [COMBINATORS VIII](http://www.mail-archive.com/everything-list@eskimo.com/msg05959.html)

-*The first and second post texts are reproduced below with Bruno's permission.
+*The first through fourth texts are reproduced below with Bruno's permission.
 I have added some wikipedia links to the introduction.
 Any brilliance is his, any errors are mine.
 I will post more as I find time.*

 The Chemistry of COMBINATORS
 ---